About Mathura

 At a distance of 56 km from Agra, 159 km from Delhi, 419 km from Lucknow and 224 km from Jaipur, Mathura is an ancient city and also the district headquarters of Mathura in the state of Uttar Pradesh.
 Mathura is one of the popular tourist places near Agra and also one of the best places to visit near Delhi.

 Mathura is one of the seven cities (Sapta Puri) considered holy by Hindus, the other six are Ayodhya, Haridwar, Varanasi, Kanchipuram, Ujjain and Dwarka.
-Mathura has been chosen as one of the heritage cities for HRIDAY - Heritage City Development and Augmentation Yojana scheme of Government of India.
 Mathura is also one of the popular Delhi weekend getaways for 2 day trip.
-Mathura is located at the banks of river Yamuna and is popularly known as the Brajbhoomi, the sacred land of Lord Krishna.
+It is located at the banks of river Yamuna and is popularly known as the Brajbhoomi, the sacred land of Lord Krishna.
 The Sri Krishna Janmabhoomi temple is home to a prison cell called Garbha Griha that is believed to be the exact birthplace of Krishna.
 Large number of devotees visit this temple every year on Janmashtami.

 The city of Mathura has a rich history.
-In the traditional times, Mathura was an important point of culture and civilization.
-According to the Archaeological Survey of India, the city is mentioned in the epic, Ramayana.
-In the epic, the Ikshwaku prince Shatrughna slays a demon called Lavanasura and claims the land.
+In the ancient times, Mathura was an important point of culture and civilization.
+In the epic of Ramayana, the Ikshwaku prince Shatrughna slays a demon called Lavanasura and claims the land.
 Afterwards, the place came to be known as Madhuvan as it was thickly wooded, then Madhupura and later Mathura.
+Mathura is usually visited along with Vrindavan.
+It takes 2 full days to visit the main temples in Mathura & Vrindavan.

 In the 6th century BC Mathura became the capital of the Surasena Mahajanapada.
 The city was later ruled by the Maurya Empire and the Shunga dynasty.
 Mathura saw its golden age during the rule of the Kushanas and the able governance of rulers like Kanishka, Huvishka, and Vasishka, when the arts flourished and economic wealth grew.
 The city was sacked and many of its temples destroyed by Mahmud of Ghazni in 1018 and again by Sikandar Lodi, who ruled the Sultanate of Delhi from 1489 to 1517.